fieldtrip/website/development/integration.md

 ## Central storage

-At the DCCN we have a central storage system (i.e. a large and shared network drive) on which an up-to-date copy of the software is maintained.
+At the DCCN we have a central storage system (i.e. a large shared network drive) on which an up-to-date copy of the software is maintained.
 Also the test data used for development and regression testing with the [dashboard](#dashboard) is on central storage.

 ## Dashboard